untra/polyglot/_posts/2015-9-19-presenting-polyglot.en.md

 {{ site.hello[site.active_lang]}}
 </p>

-## Fast, Asynchronous, Scaleable Builds
+## Fast, Asynchronous, Zero-Overhead Builds

   Polyglot will build your multi-language website just as fast as it will build your default language website.
-Polyglot runs with a minimal overhead by *simultaneously* building all languages of your website asynchronously.
+Polyglot runs with a minimal overhead by *simultaneously* building all languages of your website as separate process.
 This means your website build time won't be a function of how many languages you need to support.

 ### Download

+  Polyglot is available as a gem, or as a Jekyll plugin.
+It can be installed with:
+  {% highlight bash %}
+  gem 'jekyll-polyglot'
+  {% endhighlight %}